-If you would like to enquire about this painting, contact me using the box below:
+If you would like to enquire about this painting, contact me by clicking the button below:

 61 x 61 x 3.8cm